+What is the best pump paintball gun?
 The best pump paintball gun is the CCI Phantom.
-In production since 1987, it remains the most iconic and modular pump marker ever made, with Nelson-valve simplicity and endless configuration options.
+The Phantom has been in production since 1987 and remains the most iconic, modular pump marker ever made, with Nelson-valve simplicity and endless configuration options.
 For a smoother Autococker-based alternative, the Empire Sniper is the best all-around pick.

 If you are still deciding between marker types, read our breakdown of the three types of paintball guns first.
 Already know you want a pump?
 Keep reading.